 - Click here for Evidence-Based information about the benefits of arts in health care.

-- Click here for information about Creativity In Care’s Positive Dementia Care 2-day course
+- Click here for information about Creativity In Care’s Creativity in Dementia Care 2-day course

 - Click here to leave your details if interested in a new on-line membership programme about positive and creative dementia care in response to requests regards dealing with a variety of topics including ethical, situational, person-focused, creative ideas and sharing best practice.